What Is a Delivery Bond for Immigration and How Does It Work?

 The process of posting a bond for an immigrant detained by ICE is intricate.
 Understanding the steps and requirements involved is essential:

-• Bond amounts are determined by an immigration judge based on factors like the detainee’s immigration status, family ties, and criminal record.
+• An immigration judge decides the bond amount.
+They look at things like the person’s immigration status, family connections, and criminal record.

 • Post the bond by paying the full amount directly to ICE using a cashier’s check or money order.
 Keep receipts and related paperwork for record-keeping.
 You will need to complete this form from ICE.